2020PB/police-brutality/reports/Washington.md

 Screen-capped footage from a journalist shows police pushing press and protestors back.
 The filmer, a journalist, says he cannot move quickly because there is a crowd of people behind him.
 Police shove him and other protestors and press, then discharge pepper spray.

-tags: journalist, protestor, shove, pepper-spray, spray
+tags: journalist, protester, shove, pepper-spray, spray

 id: wa-seattle-36